Unit rationale, description and aim

 Overview of assessments

-This assessment builds their knowledge of the legal frameworks related to the rights and protection of refugees and migrants.
-Student requires to complete two short answer responses.
+This assessment builds student knowledge of legal frameworks and policies related to migrants and refugees in Australia.
+Students will complete two short answer responses to test their knowledge of the interrelationship between migration and criminal justice issues.
 Questions are designed to allow students to demonstrate their developing skills in locating, referencing, and analysing research materials.
 A rubric will be utilised for this assessment.

 Weighting